ngochuyle/StudentRecognition/README.md

 I tackle the facial recognition task using the following algorithms:
 - MTCNN: Detects faces in images.
 - Facenetz: Extracts features into vectors.
-- Cosine Similarity: Compares two vectors.
+- Euclidean space: Compares two vectors.
 Detailed algorithmic theory can be found in Document A.

 ## Technologies Used: